meehog527/hassio-addon/espruinohub/README.md

 # About

-This is an unofficial [EspruinoHub](https://github.com/espruino/EspruinoHub) addon to Hass.io
+This is an unofficial [EspruinoHub](https://github.com/espruino/EspruinoHub) addon to Hass.io forked by meehog527

 # Configuration